GodfatherAce/DataStructs/README.md

 # DataStructs

-Data Structures - Graphs, Trees, Searching, etc.
+> ** ## This repository holds the material for Data Structures comprising of Graphs, Trees and Searching Terminologies **